What You Will Learn From this Article

 New research from Autoimmunity Research Foundation shows that the vitamin D receptors get downregulated by pathogens (such as parasites, bacteria, viruses, and yeast) compromising the update of vitamin D. These pathogens can be the primary causes of autoimmunity.
 Upping vitamin D levels (through sun exposure, more on that below) and/or supplementation, is key in managing an autoimmune condition.

-Helps Gut Bacteria in Producing Vitamin B5
+Supports Gut Bacteria in Producing Vitamin B5

 We are still discovering the power of gut bacteria and what helps and what destroys them.
 This study showed that low levels of vitamin D changed the intestinal microbiome reducing vitamin B5 (pantothenic) production in the gut.